-I have worked in multiple fields including quantitative analysis, signal processing, and software development, etc.
+I have worked in multiple technical fields, including statistical signal processing, systems engineering, software development and data analysis, etc.

 Areas of Interest